scriptorron/indi_pylibcamera/README.md

 - The maximum exposure time of the V1 camera is about 1 second.
 This limitation is caused by libcamera and the kernel driver.
 The indi_pylibcamera can not work around this.
 - Libcamera reports a higher maximum value for analogue gain than expected.
-The analogue gain is implemented by hardware and has therefore well defined restrictions.
+The analogue gain is implemented by hardware and has therefore well-defined restrictions.
 It is not clear if the reported higher maximum analogue gain is correct.